HarshitR2004/EEG-Detection/README.md

 This project aims to develop a real-time seizure detection system using deep learning techniques, allowing automated identification of seizure events from EEG signals.
 The system is deployed as a web application for ease of use and accessibility.

 ## Solution Approach
-Our solution leverages deep learning models to analyze EEG data and detect seizures in real-time.
+Our solution leverages deep learning models to analyze EEG data and detect seizures in real time.
 The key steps involved are:
 1. **Data Preprocessing:** Cleaning and normalizing EEG data for better model performance.
 2. **Feature Engineering:** Extracting meaningful features to improve classification accuracy.
 3. **Deep Learning Model:** Training a CNN-ViT hybrid model to classify seizure vs. non-seizure events.